leon4rd/test/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## What did the left eye say to the right eye?
+Between us, something smells!